-"In the name of the Lord Jesus Christ, and by that authority which He has given to the Church for its edification, we do declare you to be an intern of this Presbytery as a means of testing your gifts for the holy ministry wherever God in His providence may call you; and for this purpose may the blessing of God rest upon you, and the Spirit of Christ fill your heart.
+"In the name of the Lord Jesus Christ, and by that authority which He has given to the Church for its edification, we do declare you to be an intern of this Presbytery as a means of testing your gifts for the holy ministry wherever God in His providence may call you; and Charge by the Moderator (BCO 19-10): Prayer by the Moderator Internship program presented and approved Written and/or oral statement of inward call to ministry Candidate under care of Presbytery (may be licentiate, but not necessarily)

+Spirit of Christ fill your heart.
 Amen."